History of Christian flags

 The history of Christian flags encompasses the establishment of Christian states, the Crusader era, and the 20th century ecumenical movement.

-National flags of predominantly Christian countries
+National flags with Christian symbolism

 Christian empires, such as the Kingdom of Georgia, which became a Christian state in AD 337, adopted Christian symbolism in its flag.
 Likewise, the flags of the Byzantine Empire often depicted "a bowl with a cross, symbol[ic] of the Byzantine worldly domination for centuries and of the ecumenical mission to spread Christianity to all the world".

 Many officially Christian states and predominantly Christian countries have flags with Christian symbolism.
 Many flags used by modern nations have their roots in historical Christian flags used in historic Christian empires, such as the Byzantine Empire, or in crusader vexillology.
-All the flags based on the Dannebrog, including the Flag of Finland, Flag of the Faroe Islands, Flag of Iceland, Flag of Norway and Flag of Sweden contain a Christian cross, representing Christianity.
-The Union Jack of the United Kingdom, as well as its ancestral flags, "[make] reference to three Christian patron saints: the patron saint of England, represented by the red cross of Saint George, the patron saint of Ireland, represented by the red saltire of Saint Patrick, and the patron saint of Scotland, represented by the saltire of Saint Andrew."
-In addition, the Flag of Greece, as well as the Flag of Switzerland, contain a Christian cross to represent the faith.
-The "cross on the flag of Dominica represents Christianity while the three colours of which the cross consists stand for the Trinity" and the "coat of arms depicted on the Flag of Slovakia shows a double cross".
-The Flag of the Dominican Republic also depicts a Bible and a cross.
-The Flag of Georgia, Flag of Tonga, Flag of Moldova and Flag of Serbia all display a cross representing Christianity.
-The Flag of Portugal also has Christian symbolism, bearing the five wounds of Christ.
-The Flag of Vatican City features the keys of St. Peter, which were given to him by Jesus Christ, one or (gold) and one argent (silver), which represent heavenly and earthly power respectively.
-The flag also features a Christian cross, which surmounts the Papal Tiara.

 Crusader era

 In the Middle Ages, Christian flags bore various types of Christian crosses.
 Military orders of Christian knights used these crosses in their flags.
 For example, the Knights Hospitaller (Knights of Malta) used and continue to use a Maltese cross in their flags.